lucasheight/angular-kendo-grid-state/projects/kendo-grid-state/README.md

 ## Changing Gridstate storage provider

-To change the application storage for all grids in your application, add the APP_STORAGE provier in the app module:
+To change the application storage for all grids in your application, add the APP_STORAGE provider in the app module:

 For example, this module sets the provider to use localStorage instead of the default sessionStorage.